Holmer Lake Primary School

 Governor with responsibility for Special Educational Needs and Disabilities – Mrs Olivia Briggs

 - Ensuring that the necessary support is made for any child who attends the school who has SEND.

 - Monitoring the effectiveness of SEND provision in the school.

-The Governor meets with the SENCO at least twice a term to ensure that these responsibilities are met by providing challenge and support.
+The Governor meets with the SENDCO at least twice a term to ensure that these responsibilities are met by providing challenge and support.
 This year the impact of these meetings has been increased pupil voice, improved information and involvement of parents and enhanced transition planning.

 What are the kinds of special educational needs for which provision in made at Holmer Lake Primary School?

 We address the needs of children using the four main areas outlined in the Code of Practice (2014) these are: